-The Corporate Governance Code only applies to Dutch listed companies and then only in the sense that, although a listed company should meet the standards set out in the Code in the annual accounts, it may also depart from those standards, provided reasons for doing so are explained in the management report (the "comply or explain" principle).
+The Corporate Governance Code only applies to Dutch listed companies on a 'complyor-explain' basis, meaning that a company may also depart from the Code's standards, provided reasons for doing so are explained in the management report.
 In order to safeguard the quality of the explanation provided, companies are required to indicate in their management report how they have deviated from a provision of the Corporate Governance Code.
 The explanation must comply with the requirements of the Corporate Governance Code.

-The management board members of NV's may not be appointed on the basis of employment agreements.
-In this situation, a management agreement (a contract for services) must be in place between the company and each management board member.
-As a result of this agreement, management board members no longer enjoy the protection of employment law, because of which they are unable to claim certain protection under employment law, including continued payment of wages during illness and certain employment protection.
+The management board members of listed NV's may not be appointed on the basis of employment agreements.
+A management agreement must be in place between the company and each management board member.
+As a result of this agreement, management board members no longer enjoy the protection of employment law, which means they are unable to claim certain protection under employment law, including continued payment of wages during illness and certain protection against dismissal.
 Employment agreements entered into before 1 January 2013 will not be affected by this arrangement and will continue to exist.

-28 Tax position of management board members
+28. Tax position of management board members

 The starting point in the explanation below is a management board member of an NV or BV who lives in the Netherlands.
-The tax-related starting points for a management board member of a company with a different legal form (a foundation, for example) may depart from the rules below.

-Payroll taxes (i.e., wage tax, national insurance contributions, employee insurance contributions and the income-related healthcare insurance contribution) are due if a private-law or notional employment relationship exists.
+Payroll taxes (i.e. wage tax, national insurance contributions, employee insurance contributions and the income-related healthcare insurance contribution) are due if a private-law or notional employment relationship exists.

-A private-law employment relationship applies if the following conditions are met:
+A private-law employment relationship exists if the following conditions are met:

-- 1. the employee is required to perform duties himself/herself; - 2. the employer is obliged to pay wages; and - 3. a relationship of authority exists between the employee and the employer.
+- the employee is required to perform duties himself; - the employer is obliged to pay wages; and - a relationship of authority exists between the employee and the employer.

-In practice, the last of these conditions determines whether or not a private-law employment relationship exists between a management board member and the company.
-If an individual is a management board member of an NV or BV, an employment relationship will generally apply because a management board member is subject to the authority of the general meeting or the supervisory board in this situation.
+In practice, the last condition will determine whether or not a private-law employment relationship exists between a management board member and the company.
+If an individual is a management board member of a BV or a non-listed NV, an employment relationship will generally apply because a management board member is subject to the authority of the general meeting or the supervisory board.

-When someone is appointed to the position of management board member of a Dutch listed company, this will be deemed to be a notional employment relationship.
-This is due to the legislator's choice to make the appointment of such directors no longer subject to an employment agreement with effect from

-1 January 2013 (see chapter 27).
-This was corrected for tax and social security contributions on the same date by treating their engagement in fiction as being equivalent to employment.
+When someone is appointed as management board member of a Dutch listed NV, this will be deemed to be a notional employment relationship.
+This is due to the legislator's choice to make the appointment of such management board members no longer subject to an employment agreement with effect from 1 January 2013 (see chapter 27: Management board members of Dutch listed companies).
+This was corrected for tax and social security contributions purposes on the same date by treating their engagement as being equivalent to an employment.

-With effect from 1 January 2018, this fiction has again ended for non-executive directors of a listed company.
-This has been done for the sake of forcible coordination with supervisory board members.
+With effect from 1 January 2018, this fiction has again ended for non-executive directors of a Dutch listed company with a one-tier board.